Devices: Quick Look

 Migraine device: acute treatment only

 Nerivio™ is worn on the upper arm.8 You control the intensity of the treatment through your smartphone.
 The intensity should be strong, but not painful.
-Nerivio is approved for acute migraine treatment in adults who do not have chronic migraine.
+Nerivio is approved for acute migraine treatment of migraine with or without aura in patients 12 years or older.
 The device delivers weak electrical pulses.
 These pulses turn on pain-blocking mechanisms in the brain.
 This technique is called peripheral electrical stimulation or PES.
 Each treatment lasts 45 minutes.
 The device is good for 12 treatments.

 How well do these devices work?